tkubica12/dataplayground/notes/Databricks ML associate/3 - training and evaluation.md

 ```

 ## HyperOpt
 Framework for advanced hyperparameter tuning.
 Instead of discrete values (like in ParamGrid) we can specify ranges and algorithm is using various techniques to find best values.
 Also HyperOpt is trying to parallelize the process using SparkTrials class - eg. it can run multiple single-node model training jobs (eg. sklearn) in parallel on different machines.
-Note SparkTrials are not supported for distributed learning algorithms such as MLLib or Horovod, so use Trials class instead.
+Note SparkTrials are not supported for distributed learning algorithms such as SparkML or Horovod, so use Trials class instead.

 Example options for search space:
 - quniform - uniform distribution between low and high, rounded to q (eg. whole numbers only)